JanSharp/VRCVFXTargetGun/VFXTargetGun/notes.md

 - [x] clean up gun assignment
 - [x] delete any effect (with a collider) in delete mode, not just selected effects (maybe there is something smart to be done about loop effects so we don't have to iterate all active ones)
 - [x] Q picking like Factorio (desktop only for now)
+  - [ ] maybe add some text somewhere which has the currently highlighted effect name?
 - [x] highlight to know what you're about to Q pick (also desktop only for now)
 - [ ] support colliders for non obj effects
 - [ ] support mesh renderers for non obj effects to have a "preview" (?)